rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 #### Rotate count

-The &ldquo;rotate&rdquo; command determines how many archived logs will be kept around before logrotate starts deleting the older ones.
+The "rotate" command determines how many archived logs will be kept around before logrotate starts deleting the older ones.
 For example:

     rotate 4

 That command tells logrotate to keep 4 archived logs at a time.
-If there are already four archived logs when the log is rotated again, the oldest one (the one with &ldquo;.4&rdquo; at the end, usually) will be deleted to make room for the new archive.
+If there are already four archived logs when the log is rotated again, the oldest one (the one with ".4" at the end, usually) will be deleted to make room for the new archive.

 #### Rotation interval